thehanlab/dynamicLM/README.md

 ### 3.4.4 External validation

-External validation can be performed by specifying the supermodel as the object argument and passing new data through the `data` argument.
+External validation can be performed by passing in test predictions (created by calling `predict()`) or by specifying the supermodel as the object argument and passing new data through the `data` argument.
 This data can be a LMdataframe or a dataframe (in which case `lms` must be specified).
-Alternatively, predictions can be made on new data using `predict()` and this object can be input.

 ``` r
 newdata <- pbc_df[pbc_df$tstart == 0, ] # Use the data from baseline as "new" data